terrywbradyC9/AlmaInventory/stats/README.md

 ## Generating Stats for the Inventory Process

-The following process can be used to generate statistics for inventory sessions.
+The following process can be used as a sample solution for reporting metrics on the inventory process.

 1. Create a Google Sheet
  - Copy the header row from [InventoryStatsReporting.csv](InventoryStatsReporting.csv)
  - Embed [Code.gs](Code.gs) as a Spreadsheet script

 ![](doc1.png)